-California has a set of regulations adopted in recent years to encourage the transition to zerovehicle type, but the State expects that 63 percent of new trucks will be zero-emission by
+California has a set of regulations adopted in recent years to encourage the transition to zeroemission vehicles.

 The Innovative Clean Transit regulation, first adopted in 2018, requires that all new buses purchased by transit agencies in California must be zero-emission by 2029.
-There are earlier
+There are earlier milestones for zero-emission bus purchases depending on the size of the agency.
+The regulation also requires that transit agencies plan to fully transition to zero-emission buses by 2040.